bbauska/Coursera-Bootstrap/readme.md

 This is how the copyfonts script works.

-Now, I\'m going to show you how the clean script works.
+Now, I&apos;m going to show you how the clean script works.

 If I type in npm run clean, this is going to delete that distribution folder.